-5 Overdraft Lending: Very Large Financial Institutions, 89 Fed.
+&lt;sup>5 Overdraft Lending: Very Large Financial Institutions, 89 Fed.
 Reg.
 13852, 13872 (Feb.
 23, 2024) (emphasis added).

-6 See Dick et al., supra note 2 at 185.
+&lt;sup>6 See Dick et al., supra note 2 at 185.

-7 See R. David Whitaker, Key Issues and Considerations in Drafting Deposit Agreements and Funds Transfer Services Agreements for Financial Institutions, 50 Consumer Fin.
+&lt;sup>7 See R. David Whitaker, Key Issues and Considerations in Drafting Deposit Agreements and Funds Transfer Services Agreements for Financial Institutions, 50 Consumer Fin.
 L.Q.
 Rep. 37, 43 (1996) (explaining that overdraft fees are not interest because they are "charged for processing the bad check" and "[t]he bank expects to be repaid immediately and does not intend for the customer to repay the overdraft after a period of time or over a period of installments").

-interest is typically charged "at a stated rate" based on "the scheduled principal balance."
-Ga.
-Code Ann. § 7-4-2(a)(3).
-In sum, because overdraft fees compensate a bank for the completed service of processing an overdraft, and not for the time period during which money is loaned, no mathematical or other computation is required; they are flat service charges.
+In addition, overdraft fees are not based on any sort of mathematical or other computation, "precomputed" or otherwise; they are flat fees.
+When a bank like SunTrust provides overdraft protection services, the bank charges the same overdraft fee regardless of the amount of the overdraft.
+Interest charges, by contrast, vary based on the amount and term of a loan because they compensate for the time value of money.
+Supra at Part I.A.
+For this reason, as Georgia's usury law recognizes, interest is typically charged "at a stated rate" based on "the scheduled principal balance."
+O.C.G.A. § 7-4-2(a)(3).
+In sum, because overdraft fees compensate a bank for the completed service of processing an overdraft, and not for the amount or duration of the overdraft, no mathematical or other computation is required; they are flat service charges.

 Indeed, not only do overdraft fees compensate a bank for the service of processing an overdraft, but also the cost of administering an overdraft coverage program more broadly.
 When a Georgia-chartered bank charges an overdraft fee, the Georgia Department of Banking and Finance-like federal bank regulators-holds the bank responsible for establishing the fee "in accordance with safe and sound banking principles."
-Declaratory Order, 2013 WL 5780773, at 2, 5 (Ga.
+Declaratory Order, 2013 WL 5780773, at \2, \5 (Ga.
 Dep't of Banking & Fin.
 July 3, 2013) (effective June 2, 2003) (adopting federal banking regulator's standards).
 An overdraft fee is in accordance with safe and sound banking principles "if the bank employs a decision-making process through which it considers" specifically identified factors including "[t]he cost incurred by the bank in providing the service."
-Id. at 2-3.
+Id.
+At \2-3.